pegasystems/angular-sdk/README.md

    * The **serverConfig** section contains values related to the Pega Infinity server and SDK Content Server.
    <br><br>

-3. Obtain the necessary Constellation files (ex: bootstrap-shell, lib_asset, constellation-core) that need to be installed to enable the SDK to connect to the Constellation UI Service.
-These files are available in the SDK download at https://community.pega.com/marketplace/components/angular-sdk.
-Instructions for installing these files can be found in **constellation/__Install-constellation-files.md**

 ### **Run** the application